• Home

 What to Consider When Purchasing a Garden Tiller

 With the price of groceries rising, you may consider cutting costs by planting fruits and vegetables.
 Regardless of what you’re growing, rich soil is required to yield healthy, plentiful produce.
 The easiest way to prepare your ground is to use a rototiller, also called a garden tiller, tiller, or cultivator, to break up the soil for planting.
-Let’s look at some important factors to consider before purchasing a tiller.
+Let’s look at some essential factors to consider before purchasing a tiller.

 Tiller vs. Cultivator

 The terms tiller and cultivator are often used synonymously when they’re actually different tools with similar functions.
 While the machines look alike, they have specific gardening tasks and aren’t interchangeable.
 Tillers are heavier and more powerful, made for deep digging to break open hard ground.
-Cultivators are built for regular maintenance tasks such as incorporating fertilizer into loose soil, assisting with weeding, and breaking up the top crust of the dirt for watering.
+Cultivators are built for regular maintenance tasks such as incorporating fertilizer into loose soil, assisting with weeding and breaking up the top crust of the dirt for watering.

 Types of Tillers

-There are three main types of tillers: rear tine, mid tine, and front tine.
+There are three main types of tillers:

 Tines are metal blades that execute the digging.